 Spiders… Big Spiders… Oh My!

 Eastern NC is home to two quite large spiders: the black and yellow garden spider (Argiope aurantia) and the golden silk spider (Nephila clavipes).
-The range of the golden silk spider has moved northward recently.
-According to David Stephan, retired Entomologist, NCSU, there have been more reports of this spider in the past five years than in all prior years combined.
-So far, the golden silk spider has been sticking to the coast (up to Carteret County), with one inland county report (Bladen County).
+The range of the golden silk spider has moved northward.
+This range expansion has been noted in North Carolina since around 2008.

 Both spiders – and their webs – can be rather startling when you come upon them suddenly.
 The female of both types is a large colorful spider that, including legs, can be 5” in diameter.
 Sometimes, you can see a much smaller, brownish spider on the web with her; that is the male.